Qiskit/RFCs/0000-unify-pulse-commands-and-instructions.md

 - Dependencies
 - Maintenance
 - Compatibility

-## Detailed Design
-Technical reference level design.
-Elaborate on details such as:
-- Implementation procedure
-  - If spans multiple projects cover these parts individually
-- Interaction with other features
-- Dissecting corner cases
-- Reference definition, eg., formal definitions.

 ## Alternative Approaches
 Discuss other approaches to solving this problem and why these were not